calyxir/calyx/docs/tutorial/frontend-tut.md

 mrxl test/squares.mrxl --data test/squares.mrxl.data --interpret
 ```

-To take advantage of the parallelism in the program, the MrXL compiler assumes that the input memory `avec` is, in fact, split into two *banks*, named `avec_b0` and `avec_b1`.
+To take advantage of the parallelism in the program, the MrXL compiler assumes that the input memory `avec` is, in fact, split into two *banks*, `avec_b0` and `avec_b1`.
 We will discuss this further shortly, but for now it suffices to convince oneself that this is needed.

 While we supplied `avec`'s values as a straightforward array: